-At this point, if you still have baked-on egg mess, you likely feel like you want to pull your hair out.
+At this point, if you still have eggs in your muffin tin, you likely feel like you want to pull your hair out.
 How do I know this?
 Because I have been there.
 Sometimes, baked-on eggs are more of a burnt disaster, and it seems like nothing will work.

 Once removed (be careful – it’s hot!), scrub the pan with an abrasive brush or sponge.
 There is almost no chance that your muffin pan will hold onto baked-on messes when the power of heat and baking soda are involved!

 I don’t know about you, but I love quirky cleaning methods, and I am always looking to try something new.
 Sound like you?
 Then try the dryer sheet method!
 To do this method, all you need to do is fill your sink with hot water and place a dryer sheet or two on top.

 Let the muffin pan soak for a while before scrubbing.
 Does it work?
 Sure.
 Is it quirky?
 Absolutely!
 You can use this fun method in place of the original soak or white vinegar and hot water soak.

 One of the biggest bonuses of using the dryer sheet method is that your kitchen will smell so delightful, like a fresh batch of laundry.
 Seeing as how that’s one of my favorite scents on planet Earth, it’s really no wonder why I enjoy using the dryer sheet method for cleaning muffin pans!

 Have more questions about cleaning a muffin pan?
 Below are some commonly asked questions you might want to know the answers to.

 How do you get burnt eggs off a stainless steel pan?

 When working with a stainless steel pan, the best thing to do is pour water into the pan and boil it for three minutes.
 Then, use a spatula or another scraper to remove the burnt-on eggs.
 If the pan can’t be boiled, you can also use the baking method above.